Tokyo Monorail 10000 series: History

+This vehicle was introduced to replace the aging 1000 series.

 The first set, 10011, was delivered to Tokyo Monorail's Showajima Depot in March 2014.
 It entered revenue service on 18 July 2014.

 Structural damage

 On 31 May 2022, structural cracks were discovered on seven 10000 series trainsets, causing a reduction in peak-hour service from every four minutes to every five minutes.
 The cracks were mainly found on an aluminum part which connects the body of the vehicle to the bogie.